Elmer Imes: Early life and education

-Internationally renowned physicist
+International recognition

-Imes’ research and doctoral thesis led to his publication of Measurements on the Near-Infrared Absorption of Some Diatomic Gases in November 1919 in the Astrophysical Journal.
+Imes's research and doctoral thesis led to his publication of Measurements on the Near-Infrared Absorption of Some Diatomic Gases in November 1919 in the Astrophysical Journal.
 This work was followed by a paper co-authored and presented in November 1919 jointly with Harrison M. Randall, "The Fine Structure of the Near Infra-Red Absorption Bands of HCI, HBr, and HF" at the American Physical Society; it was published in the Physical Review in February 1920.
-This work demonstrated for the first time that Quantum Theory could be applied to the rotational energy states of molecules, as well as the vibration and electronic levels.
-Imes' work provided an early verification of Quantum Theory.
+This work demonstrated for the first time that Quantum Theory could be applied to the rotational energy states of molecules, as well as to the vibration and electronic levels.
+Imes's work provided an early verification of Quantum Theory.